kthumf/exercise1-thumfart/README.md

 >wind braces us up,
 >snow is exhilarating;
 >there is really no such thing as bad weather,
->only different kinds of good weather.
+>only different kinds of good weather_.

 [Here](https://www.srf.ch/meteo/wetter/Zürich/47.3797,8.5342?geolocationNameId=4cdc93de6ddc36141f7493213eeedaee) you can find a link to the webpage of **_SRF_**.